Media Advertising in UK Law

 “

 But it is highly desirable that the playing field of debate should be so far as practicable level.
+This is achieved where, in public discussion, differing views are expressed, contradicted, answered and debated.
 The rights of others which a restriction on the exercise of the right to free expression may properly be designed to protect must, in my judgment, include a right to be protected against the potential mischief of partial political advertising.

-But the issue must be tested with reference to objects with which one may not be sympathetic.
+I do not think the full strength of this argument was deployed in VgT.
 Hypothetical examples spring readily to mind: adverts by well-endowed multi-national companies seeking to thwart or delay action on climate change; adverts by wealthy groups seeking to ban abortion; or, if not among member states of the Council of Europe, adverts by so-called patriotic groups supporting the right of the citizen to bear arms.

 The weight to be accorded to the judgment of Parliament depends on the circumstances and the subject matter.
 Thirdly, legislation cannot be framed so as to address particular cases.
 A general rule means that a line must be drawn, and it is for Parliament to decide where.
 The drawing of a line inevitably means that hard cases will arise falling on the wrong side of it, but that should not be held to invalidate the rule if, judged in the round, it is beneficial.